freitagfelipe/codebook/Algorithms/Graph algorithms/Lowest common ancestor (LCA).md

     }
 }

-// You can use this function to answer queries of min, max, etc int query(int u, int v) {
+// You can use this function to answer queries on a path of min, max, etc int query(int u, int v) {
 	int lca_ans {lca(u, v)};